OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-01.md

 ## Genesis 1:18

 to govern the day and the night, and to separate the light from the darkness.
-And God observed that it was good.
+And God saw that it was good.

 ## Genesis 1:19